British Weather – A Beautiful Nightmare

 But, honestly I do understand that sometimes you’d rather wrap up warm in thick socks and blankets – and if that’s the case, then I want to leave you with some of my favourite inspiration for when you do want to go outside again!

 Kindling Play and Training – a great blog with some fantastic ideas for nature connection activities.
 Run by my lovely friend Lily, I can often be found totally inspired by her and have tried out many of her projects such as whittling a skulk of foxes with a group or casting pewter over an open fire.

 Daughter of the Woods – check out her Instagram Stories!
 A wonderful woman who shares her story and dream of living in the woods in the north of Sweden.
 Originally from Germany, Michelle shares her passions, her photographs and her love of nature in a beautiful way.

 The Simple Things – a magazine that I love!
 Full of inspiration, recipes, tips and ideas for living more simply.
 Check out their website for loads of great content and their social media channels too.
 Of course, nothing beats buying the magazine off the shelf and then snuggling up with the fire on and some hot coffee.

 Microadventures – I’m a big fan of Alastair Humphreys and have mentioned him on many occasion on my blog.
 Alastair is the guy behind the phrase “microadventure” and encourages people to enjoy the 5-9 as well as just working 9-5.
 Check out his book for exciting ideas for trips and days out.

-Ski with Scissors – An awe-inspiring Instagram feed from Sam Feuerborn (the son of Julie Feuerborn from Julie The Money Coach – my friend and guest expert in The Retreat).
+Ski with Scissors – An awe-inspiring Instagram feed from Sam Feuerborn (the son of Julie Feuerborn from Julie The Money Coach – my friend and guest expert in Ignite & Glow).
 Sam climbs, skis, fishes, teaches and travels – oh, and takes awesome photos!
 Based in Colorado, USA, follow his account for serious travel envy!